anishxyz/cis3500-final-proj/README.md

 ## Known Issues / Future Work
 Known Issues
-- May encounter rate-limiting when scraping large amounts of reviews
+- Amazon only shows 10 reviews at a time on the review page
 - Non-standard Amazon layouts (e.g., some international pages) may break scraping logic

 Future Improvements